nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Working-Tree-States.md

 When a [Merge](Merge.md) or [Rebase](Rebase.md) fails due to conflicts in files that Git cannot automatically resolve, Git adds merge conflict markers to the affected files and leaves the Working Tree in a Merging state.

 In this case, you can complete the merge in two ways:
-- Resolve the conflict using a tool like the [SmartGit Conflict Resolver](/SmartGit/Latest/GUI/GitCommands/Branching/Conflict-Solver.md), stage the file changes, and commit at the Working Tree root.
+- Resolve the conflict using a tool like the [SmartGit Conflict Resolver](/SmartGit/Latest/GUI/GitCommands/Branch/Conflict-Solver.md), stage the file changes, and commit at the Working Tree root.
 - Revert the entire Working Tree to its state before the merge (`git merge --abort`) or before the rebase (`git rebase --abort`).

 SmartGit automatically detects when the Working Tree is in Merging state and guides you through the conflict resolution process.

 ## Interactive Rebasing (Rebase status)

-During an interactive rebase, Git requires additional user input to complete the rebase.
+During an [Interactive Rebase](Rebasing.md), Git requires additional user input to complete the rebase.
 For example:
 - Selecting which operation to perform on each commit (e.g., Pick, Squash, Fix, Drop, etc.).
 - Pausing the rebase operation if you Edit one or more commits or want to edit one or more commit messages.